frappe/erpnext_documentation/user/manual/en/setting-up/data-privacy/personal-data-deletion.md

 # Personal Data Deletion

-Personal data deletion tool enables a user to delete all the personal data a user has generated while using ERPNext.
+Personal data deletion tool enables a user to anonymize all the personally identifiable data a user has generated while using ERPNext.
+This includes personally identifiable data from communication, lead, contact, and so on, however, this excludes data that is required by law to be maintained by a business.

 ### 1. How to request deletion of user data